abissier/Generator-README/README2.md

 <a name="description">
 ## Description

-this project seeks to help users...
+test

 <a name="install">
 ## Installation

 na

 <a name="usage">
 ## Usage Infromation

 na

 <a name="contributing">
 ## Contributing

-pull first
+na

 <a name="tests">
 ## Tests

-none
+na

 <a name="questions">
 ## Questions

-* Email me at abg@gmail.com
+* Email me at a
-* Follow me on Github link: <https://github.com/abissier>
+* Follow me on Github link: <https://github.com/a>
-* Or search by my GitHub username: username:abissier
+* Or search by my GitHub username: username:a